PinataCloud/pinata-fdk/README.md

 - `post_url` - A string which contains a valid URL to send the Signature Packet to.
 (Optional)
 - `refresh_period` - A string representing the refresh period for the image used.
 (Optional)
 - `aspect_ratio` - A string representing the aspect ratio for the image used.
 (Optional)
+- `state` - An object (e.g. JSON) representing the state data for the frame.
+(Optional) **Note:** state should only be included in response frames, not initial frames.

 ```javascript
 type FrameHTMLType = {